 - It puts an emphasis on communication

-- At the end of every Sprint there is an assessment whether the product is acceptable and has met the expectations of the client
+- At the end of every Sprint, there is an assessment of whether the product is acceptable and has met the expectations of the client

-- The direction of the project is adjusted on the basis of work done
+- The direction of the project is adjusted on the basis of the work done

 A Scrum process is distinguished from other agile processes by specific concepts and practices, divided into the three categories of Roles, Artifacts, and Events.